A network-based approach to QAnon user dynamics and topic diversity during the COVID-19 infodemic: Discussion

-In conclusion, swing users play a key role in the evolution of QAnon conspiracy theory.
-It is possible to influnce their positions by feeding them with trustful information at adequate timing.
-Here, we advocate adopting an alternative approach to better inform swing users about the nature of QAnon to avoid the `backfire effect' of their further approaching the pro-QAnon community.
-As shown, the number of pro-QAnon users has been decreasing at least on Twitter platform but it does not necessarily mean that QAnon users have vanished.
-They might have moved to other social media platforms and are looking for a chance to revive, while increasing topical diversity to attract neutral or swing users.
-Therefore, a network-based approach in this study is important for both nowcasting and forecasting the evolution of the QAnon movement in terms of social and topical dynamics.
+We stress that neutral users, including `less-leaning users' and `a silent majority', may play a key role in the evolution of QAnon conspiracy theory.
+How to protect them from an overwhelming number of pro-QAnon group is critical for SNS platforms.
+To this end, we should better inform neutral users about the nature of QAnon to avoid the `backfire effect' of their further approaching the pro-QAnon community.
+As shown, the number of pro-leaning users has been decreasing at least on the Twitter platform but they were still the majority in the later stages.
+In addition, some of them might have moved to other social media platforms and are looking for a chance to revive, while increasing topical diversity to attract less-leaning users.

+A network-based approach in this study provides a simple but practical tool for nowcasting the evolution of the QAnon movement in terms of social and topical dynamics.
+Results based on this approach can be useful information and insights for journalists, fact-checkers, and platforms to develop effective countermeasures to QAnon movement.